 Another idea is to come up with a mega list of things you’d like to do this winter.

-They can be easy things like make Christmas cookies, sing along to Mariah Carey’s All I Want for Christmas, or try the trendy hot cocoa bomb.
+They can be easy things like making Christmas cookies or singing along to Mariah Carey’s All I Want for Christmas, or even trying the trendy hot cocoa bomb.

 If you are creating a winter bucket list with kids, make sure every family member has an opportunity to add a few things to the list.